Eugene J. Houghton, Jr. Chairman

 Theresa Matista Director

 Theresa has been a Schools member since 1996.
 She was elected to the Board of Directors in May 2004.
 Theresa earned her Bachelor of Science degree in Finance from Santa Clara University and her Master of Business Administration degree from California State University, Sacramento.
 Theresa has worked for the Los Rios Community College District for 21 years.
-She currently serves as the Associate Vice Chancellor, Finance at the Los Rios Community College District.
+She currently serves as the Vice Chancellor, Finance and Administration at the Los Rios Community College District.

 Gregory A. Smith, CCUV Chairman, Supervisory Committee